 Hazard Analysis — Electrical shocks, burns and/or electrocution

-Problem:Workers that pull wire through conduits may face hazards from electrical shocks, burns and/or electrocution.
+Problem:Workers that install and maintain electrical control systems may face hazards from electrical shocks, burns and/or electrocution.

 The electrical stimulation from shocks can sometimes cause muscles to contract.
 This "freezing" effect makes the person unable to pull free from the circuit which increases the length of exposure to the electricity.
 This current can cause skin blisters which in turn can reduce the body's resistance thereby increasing the dose of the current.
 The longer the exposure, the greater the risk of serious injury.

 Shock-related injuries can lead to three different types of burns:

 - Electrical burns, among the most serious burns, occur when an electrical current flows through tissues or bones.
 This passage of current can generate enough heat to cause internal burns which can lead to tissue damage.